Dynamics of Charge-Resolved Entanglement after a Local Quench: Conformal Field Theory Analysis

 Having laid out all the necessary groundwork, we may now derive our new results for the charge resolved entropies following a local quench.
 Combining Eqs. (\ref{eq:tee}), (\ref{eq:vertexScaling}) and (\ref{eq:wpm}), we find the following expression for the dynamics of the flux resolved RE after a local quench:

 Plugging this into Eq. (\ref{eq:fourier}) will give us the charge resolved RE.
-For a finite system as studied below, we use the transformation (\ref{eq:transSD}) and get a prediction similar to (\ref{eq:tEEFlux}).
-For the case where the boundary between subsystems $A$ and $B$ is moved from the quench point, we use the same conformal transformation (\ref{eq:transSD}), but place the twist fields away from the slits~\cite{SD}.
-We do not write the results explicitly here since they are too cumbersome.
+For a finite system as studied below, we use the transformation (\ref{eq:transSD}) and get the relevant expression $L_\mathrm{eff}$ to be substituted in (\ref{eq:tEEFlux}).
+For the case where the boundary between subsystems $A$ and $B$ is shifted from the quench point, we use the same conformal transformation (\ref{eq:transSD}), but place the twist fields away from the slits~\cite{SD}, and obtain a modified expression for $L_\mathrm{eff}(t)$.
+The final formulas we used appear in Appendix \ref{app:entropy}.